albert-kuo/betterimsg/README.md

 # 💬 betterimsg — Send, read, stream iMessage & SMS

-A macOS Messages.app CLI to send, read, and stream iMessage/SMS (with attachment metadata).
-Read-only for receives; send uses AppleScript (no private APIs).
+This is a fork of imsg, a macOS Messages.app CLI used to send, read, and stream iMessage/SMS (with attachment metadata). imsg comes bundled with OpenClaw as a tool for allowing the user to communicate with their agent, but was deprecated in favor of BlueBubbles.
+However, there are still many reasons to prefer imsg over BlueBubbles as BlueBubbles requires extensive setup and disabling SIP.

-This is a fork of imsg, which comes bundled with OpenClaw but is deprecated and started suffering from message echo issues (where the agent would receive its own messages as new messages) some time early April 2026. betterimsg addresses this by adding a new flag to allow filtering out the agent's own messages (by using the is_from_me flag).
-The filtering defaults to on but can be disabled by a flag.
+imsg started suffering from message echo issues, where the agent would receive its own messages as new incoming messages, burning tokens and confusing the agent. betterimsg addresses this by filtering out the agent's own messages using the is_from_me flag.
+The filtering can be disabled by a flag.

 ## Features
 - List chats, view history, or stream new messages (`watch`).